unixpickle/muniverse/games/README.md

 }
 ```

-The fields in a game object have the following meaning:
+The fields in a base object have the following meaning:

  * **name:** a CamelCase name with a version number after it.
  * **base:** the base URL to fetch as `index.html`.
 Also the URL to which resource paths are relative.